dword-design/nuxt-mermaid-string/README.md

 <!-- /BADGES -->

 <!-- DESCRIPTION/ -->
-A Nuxt.js module exposing a component that turns a Mermaid string into a diagram.
+Embed a Mermaid diagram in a Nuxt.js app by providing its diagram string.
 <!-- /DESCRIPTION -->

 <!-- INSTALL/ -->